PlasmaHH/vdb/doc/ASM.md

 * `vdb-asm-debug-all` shows all sorts of debug information (may break formatting)
 * `vdb-asm-variable-expansion-limit` Limits the depth of subobject expansions for local variables.

+### breakpoints

+In most contexts the existing breakpoints will be displayed as a dot in the marker column.
+You can configure the colour, as well as the character used for it ( `vdb-asm-breakpoint-marker` and `vdb-asm-breakpoint-disabled-marker` for disabled ones).
+For the first 10 breakpoints the settings `vdb-asm-breakpoint-numbers` ( and `vdb-asm-breakpoint-numbers-disabled` ) controls alternative characters to be used.
+Their usage is controlled by the `vdb-asm-breakpoint-use-numbers` setting.
+When enabled, breakpoints that go beyond the numbers characters will simply be represented by numbers.
+You can also leave the numbers setting empty, in which case numbers will be used for all breakpoints.

 ## Information enhancement functionality

 ### syscall